rerdavies/pipedal/README.md

 ![Screenshot](artifacts/PiPedalSshots.png)

 PiPedal is a multi-effect guitar pedal for Raspberry Pi devices, running Raspbian, or Ubuntu.
+It is controlled via a web interface that has been designed to work well with small-form-factor devices like phones and tablets.

 You will need a suitable audio input/output device to use PiPedal, which can be either an external USB audio device, or a Raspberry Pi ADC/DAC hat, providing at least one input and one output audio channel.